-Got that difference now?
-Broccoli with florets is western broccoli.
-Chinese broccoli has long green stems and dark, thick leaves that characterize this vegetable.
+This Chinese broccoli, jiè lán (芥兰, Mandarin) or gai lan (Cantonese) looks nothing like your garden-variety florets.
+Even though it shares the same family as regular broccoli (which is known as xī lán huā, 西兰花 or literally western broccoli), Chinese broccoli has long green stems and dark, thick leaves.
 Some compare it to broccoli rabe, and sometimes jie lan will be harvested with edible flower buds in small bunches.
-However, in general, Chinese broccoli is sweeter and much less bitter than broccoli rabe.
+However, Chinese broccoli is sweeter and much less bitter than broccoli rabe.

-These days, it’s quite easy to find Chinese broccoli in some gourmet supermarkets that have Asian produce.
-And if you’re lucky, you can sometimes find baby Chinese broccoli, also called Chinese broccoli tips, in certain Asian grocery stores.
+These days, it’s quite easy to find Chinese broccoli in certain supermarkets that stock Asian produce.
+(If you’re lucky, you can find baby Chinese broccoli, also called Chinese broccoli tips, in certain Asian grocery stores.)
 When shopping for this leafy green, try not to select stalks that are too thick, have too many open flowers, or have yellow leaves.
-This means the veggie is too old, tough, or simply not fresh.
+This means the veggie is old, tough, or simply not fresh.

 And an extra fun fact–ever see those expensive bunches of “broccolini” in your local supermarket?
 That’s just your regular old cafeteria broccoli crossed with this Chinese broccoli.
 Mix ‘em together, and you’ve got a fancy little name, plus supermarkets charging $3.99 for a tiny bunch.
 Go figure.
 The price of Chinese broccoli, like all vegetables, is seasonal but prices are quite reasonable and usually cheaper in Asian grocery stores.